 There remains a great deal of uncertainty when it comes to the regulatory status of Cryptocurrency CFDs.
 The UK regulatory authority FCA has elected not to regulated crypto CFDs at this time.
 This might change as the popularity of crypto CFD trading increases along with the risks associated with such products.
 To try and deal with these risks many brokers have instituted substantial fees for maintaining overnight positions.

 eToro the well-known social trading site recently announced that it would be converting open crypto CFD positions to a non-leveraged physical position.
-The company has indicated that this move was made out of the interest for their clients.
+The company has indicated that this move was made out of the interest to their clients.
 It might be that there are regulatory signals that crypto CFD trading might be the next target post-ICO.